Erskine Park Urban Reinvestment

 How will this development fit in with the local community?

 The Erskine Park Urban Reinvestment project has been designed to fit in seamlessly with the surrounding community see here.
-Design guidelines have also been created for the residential buildings and open space to ensure consistency with the character of the suburb.
+Design guidelines have also been created for the residential buildings and open space.
+These design guidelines will be shared with the purchasers of the 14 land lots to support the building of homes that are consistent with the character of the suburb.

-Why is this site being developed for housing?
+Why are these sites being developed for housing?

 Penrith City Council has a responsibility to improve local amenity and housing diversity in the local government area for current and future generations.
 The sites at Erskine Park have been carefully considered for redevelopment to provide maximum value to the community, with minimal disruption to the neighbourhood.